About

 The Long Story

 David Lyttle began performing professionally at the age of four in his folk group the Lyttle Family, playing bongos, bodhran and mini lambeg drum.
 At eight years old he added drum kit and by ten years old he was also studying cello and uillean pipes.
 At eighteen he began focusing on the drum kit after taking an interest in jazz.
 Over the next three years David received scholarships to study at Skidmore Jazz Institute (New York) and the Banff Centre (Canada), whilst also studying for a BMus at Ulster University.
-After graduating David was offered a government grant to write a PhD thesis at the University of Ulster, becoming a doctor of music in 2009.
+After graduating, David was offered a government grant to write a PhD thesis at the University of Ulster, becoming a doctor of music in 2009.

 David first reached a national audience with jazz guitar legend Louis Stewart in 2006.
-In 2007 he released his first solo album, True Story, on his newly formed label Lyte Records and would go on to feature a long list of international jazz icons in his bands, including Kurt Rosenwinkel, Terell Stafford, Seamus Blake, Soweto Kinch, Jason Rebello, Greg Osby, Jean Toussaint and Tim Warfield.
-He has performed in twenty countries and worked with some of the jazz world's most respected artists, including Jonathan Kreisberg, David Kikoski, Jason Palmer, Jaleel Shaw, Jesse van Ruller, Jamie Baum, Michael Janisch, Dave Liebman, Gwilym Simcock, Kenny Werner and Liane Carroll.
+In 2007 he released his first solo album, 'True Story', on his newly formed label Lyte Records and would go on to feature a long list of international jazz icons in his bands, including Kurt Rosenwinkel, Terell Stafford, Seamus Blake, Soweto Kinch, Jason Rebello, Greg Osby, Jean Toussaint and Tim Warfield.
+He has performed in almost fifty countries and worked with some of the jazz world's most respected artists, including Jonathan Kreisberg, David Kikoski, Jason Palmer, Jaleel Shaw, Jesse van Ruller, Jamie Baum, Michael Janisch, Dave Liebman, Gwilym Simcock, Kenny Werner and Liane Carroll.
 David also has a long association with guitarist Andreas Varady, who he met at 12 years old and who he was praised by the international jazz press for discovering, before his signing to Quincy Jones Productions at age 16.

 In 2017 David carried out an ambitious coast-to-coast U.S. artist residency funded by the Arts Council of Northern Ireland's Major Individual Award.
-Traveling 5000 miles road trip in his red Cadillac DeVille, he performed for cowboys, UFO tourists, bikers and the unsuspecting public in an attempt to understand what people really think of jazz.
+Traveling 5000 miles in his red Cadillac DeVille, he performed for cowboys, UFO tourists, bikers and the unsuspecting public in an attempt to understand what people really think of jazz.
 The project was sponsored by Yamaha drums and Donegal craft soft drink McDaid's Football Special, which David chose as his official tour drink.
-He also vlogged exclusively for the MOBO Awards' YouTube channel and had coverage from NPR, BBC and KUNV Las Vegas, who interviewed him at various stages of his journey.
+He also vlogged for the MOBO Awards' YouTube channel and had coverage from NPR, BBC and KUNV Las Vegas, who interviewed him at various stages of his journey.
 Later in 2017 David's spent six weeks in Suzhou, China, as the British Council and PRSF's Musician-In-Residence.
-He collaborated with Chinese tradional musicians, produced the studio track 'Summer Always Passes' and released a weekly special edition of his Arts and Recreation podcast called Tapes From China.
+He collaborated with Chinese tradional musicians, produced the studio track 'Summer Always Passes' and released the weekly podcast 'Tapes From China'.

 In 2018 David made appearances in eight countries with his original music trio featuring Scottish pianist Steve Hamilton, his standards trio featuring Kurt Rosenwinkel and Michael Janisch, and in European guitar icon Jesse van Ruller's trio.
 He visited China twice with his 'Tapes & Drums' show, which features solo improvised drums alongside a taped Mandarin account of his experiences in China in 2017.
 He carried out a residency in New York funded by the Jerwood Foundation during which he recorded citizens of the city's thoughts on change.
 These tape recordings were used for 'Tapes & Drums, New York' which David filmed for YouTube and also performed live.
 Following this, David was commissioned by Falcarragh Winter Jazz Festival in Donegal to created an Irish language edition of 'Tapes & Drums'.
 Titled 'Tapes & Drums as Gaeilge', it featured poems written by local children on the theme of home.
 Between August 2018 and summer 2019 David performed 80 dates bringing jazz to new Irish audiences, including many remote island communities, featuring talented up-and-coming Irish jazz performers.
 This work has led to the growth of Jazzlife Alliance, a new arts organisation under David's artistic direction.